oeh-tnf/JKU-Games-Page/03_turniere.md

 ### Anime Music Quiz (Just Dance Area) - Saturday, 7pm
 <em>Gotta catch em all!</em>
 Inspired from the website of the same name and multiple Anime sound quizzes on conventions, there will be a tournament to find out who knows most about anime music.
 The songs are chosen out of all existing music, openings, endings and midroll as well, so be ready for a broad mix from the most popular shounen to niche gems only the most well versed fans will know.
-After 15 seconds of music, you get another 15 seconds of thinking time, to lock in your choice, so let's put your knowledge to the test!
+After 15 seconds of music, you get around 15 seconds of thinking time to lock in your choice, so let's put your knowledge to the test!

 ### Minecraft Hunger Games (LAN Area) - Saturday, 8pm
 <em>Happy Hunger Games!
 And may the odds be ever in your favour.</em><br>